waynephillips/ethereum-flightsurety/README.md

   - npm run dapp
   - http://localhost:8000
 - Capabilities
-  - Passenger Airline Choice:
-    - Passengers can choose from a fixed list of flight numbers and departures that are defined in the Dapp client
   - UI has the following capabilities
       - Fields for Airline Address and Airline Name
       - Amount of funds to send/which airline to send to
       - Ability to purchase flight insurance for no more than 1 ether